gerardog1/LINUX_HARDENING/README.md

 ---

 ### 4. Harden SSH
-Moved SSH from port 22 to a custom port using port forwarding to reduce noise from automated scans and bots.
-As well as making changes to our SSH settings.
+Moved SSH from the default port (22) to a custom port to reduce noise from automated scans and bots, and made additional SSH configuration changes for security.
 [See full details ->](./04-harden-ssh)

 ---